egeoffrey/developer/docs/learn/multi-tenancy.md

 ## Database

-Ideally the database should be shared in a multi-tenant environment.
-However, since Redis does not provide robust authentication/authorization mechanisms, it has been chosen to have a different database for each house.
+Since Redis does not provide robust authentication/authorization mechanisms for this scenario, either use a different redis database for each house or use a single, shared MongoDB database.
+In this scenario each database map to a different house.
+It is up to the admin to provision users to MongoDB, ideally assigning a dbAdmin role only for the assigned database (e.g. the house_id) to the user.